kumahq/kuma-website/app/docs/dev/policies/targetref.md

 ## What is a policy?

+A policy is a set of configuration that will be used to generate the proxy configuration.
-A policy is anything that can modify the configuration of a proxy.
+{{ site.mesh_product_name }} combines policies with dataplane configuration to generate the Envoy configuration of a proxy.

 ## What do `targetRef` policies look like?

-There are 2 useful parts in a policy:
+There are two parts in a policy:

 1. The metadata
 2. The spec

-### The metadata
+### Metadata

 Metadata identifies the policies by its `name`, `type` and what `mesh` it is part of.

-It looks like the following:
+This is how it looks:

 {% tabs metadata %}
 {% tab metadata Universal %}